 Some arts activities have been linked with improvements in specific outcomes.
 For example, there is some evidence of a positive link between music and spatial awareness and between drama and writing.

 Wider benefits such as more positive attitudes to learning and increased well-being have also consistently been reported.

 There are a number of systematic reviews and meta-analyses which have found small benefits for arts participation.
 The two months’ progress figure reflects this pattern of findings.
 The evidence quality is rated as moderate because although there are five reviews, based on experimental studies, effect sizes vary widely.

-Costs vary considerably from junior drama groups with small annual subscriptions (about £20), through organised dance groups for young people at about £5 per session to high quality music tuition at about £35 per hour.
-Costs are estimated at £150 per year, though it should be noted that some activities would be considerably more expensive (e.g. nearer £1,500 for individual music tuition).
+Costs vary considerably from junior drama groups with small annual subscriptions (about £20), through organised dance groups for young people at about £5 per session, to high quality music tuition at about £35 per hour (more than £1,500 per year for a weekly session).
 Overall costs are estimated as low.

 The research evidence shows a wide range of effects from the programmes studied.
 What is the link between your chosen arts intervention and the outcomes you want to improve, and how will you tell if it’s successful?

 Improvements in learning appear to be more achievable with younger learners.

 The evidence supporting the academic impact of learning to play an instrument is particularly promising.

 Arts-based approaches may offer a route to re-engage older learners in learning, but this does not always translate into better attainment.
 How will you use increased engagement to improve teaching and learning for these learners?

 Arts interventions have educational value in themselves, but they are not, on average, a highly effective way to raise core academic attainment.